icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 .
 ```

-These rules specify that members of the "Report Provider" and "Archivers" groups may access the data with the CC BY 4.0 licence.
+These rules specify that members of either the "Report Provider" and "Archivers" groups may access the data with the CC BY 4.0 licence.

 ## Machine readable intepretation of Licences